pabsan-0/docker-rosdep/README.md

 # docker-rosdep

-This repo showcases how to use `rosdep` to install arbitrary packages, making docker ROS packaging easier.
+This repo showcases how to use `rosdep` to install arbitrary packages, making docker ROS packaging easier and more maintainable.
+It also shows the most basic features of using custom rules with rosdep

+This targets `ros:noetic` containers.
+Rosdep distributions might be different in other installs

 ## The problem